 5. Progressive: Telematics and Analytics

 14 billion miles of driving data is the key to Progressive’s successful usage-based auto insurance.
 Insurance underwriting has always relied on historical information and financial data to calculate a premium that is fair to both the insured and the insurer.
 But new tech and big data analytics has helped insurers like Progressive calculate more personalized insurance policies that predict risks more accurately.

 Launched in 2008, Progressive’s Snapshot program records driving behavior data such as mileage and hard braking through a telematics device.
 Using data gathered through the device, Progressive uses the data to reward good driving behavior with discounts, or bad driving behavior with a higher premium at renewal.
 As of 2014, Snapshot has brought in $2.5 billion in premiums for Progressive and is growing faster than its entire auto insurance segment.
 Last year, they expanded the program to include a mobile app that also has the ability to record driving behavior.

 Progressive is still creating more customized insurance premiums for its customers – this time on their website.
 They have been hiring more data scientists to experiment with real-time analytics and algorithms on their website.
 Their pursuit for a more tailored customer experience shows that innovation is a constant work in progress.

-These five examples illustrate the significant role that new technology can bring to a competitive market.
+These five examples illustrate the significant role that new tech can bring to a competitive market.
 In an evolving market, technological innovation can spell the difference between positive growth and a company’s demise.
-Whether a business is struggling or thriving, new technology can help it explore new ways to recapture their customers’ affinity for their brand and even open doors to untapped markets.
+Whether a business is struggling or thriving, new tech can help it explore new ways to recapture their customers’ affinity for their brand and even open doors to untapped markets.